MicrosoftDocs/power-automate-docs/articles/approvals-howto.md

 ### Using markdown

-Markdown is a language that's used to format text into Webpges like headers, tables, or bold text.
+Markdown is a language that's used to format text into Webpages like headers, tables, or bold text.
 In an approval request, you can use markdown in the **Details** field to format the information presented to approvers.

 You can learn more about how to use markdown and the supported apps in the [Use Markdown in Power Automate approval requests](https://docs.microsoft.com/power-automate/approvals-markdown-support) article.